 2. Choose the right type of bike for your kid

 I know this sounds obvious, but as your child gets older, the type of cycling they’re doing will influence the type of bike they need.
 From 20″ wheels and upwards this choice becomes very important.
 Don’t buy them a mountain bike if they’re going to do most of their cycling on the road.
 Don’t buy a road bike with skinny road tyres and drop handlebars if they’re going to ride muddy trails or go to the BMX track!

-Alternatively, a cyclocross bike can be fitted with both road and knobbly tyres and is a great all round choice if you’re not going to be riding serious downhill routes.
-The Cuda Performance range is a new range that’s worth taking a look at too.
+Alternatively, a mountain bike like the Cube Acid AllRoad can be a great all round choice even if you’re not going to be riding serious downhill routes.

 3. Kids bikes need to be sturdy (not heavy)